Explore the Priory

 Venture further into the meadows and orchard, which is planted with traditional Yorkshire varieties of apple trees.
 Then follow mown paths across the pasture to spot birds on the lake.

-Sit back and enjoy views of the orchard as you tuck into soups, sandwiches, hot snacks and sweet treats, along with hot and cold drinks.
+Sit back and enjoy views of the orchard as you tuck into soups, sandwiches, hot snacks and sweet treats, along with hot and cold drinks in the Orchard Cafe at Mount Grace Priory.

 You can find allergen and nutritional information here.